correiajoao/data-analysis/Effectivenes.md

 ### Print partial results

-After the training and evaluation were performed, the folling print occours.
+After the training and evaluation were performed, the following print occurs.
 That print shows a matrix containing the precision obtained for each algorithm in predicts the developer brief about code smells presence in a piece of code.